Skip to main content Skip to main navigation

 June 2021: Updated by Anna Björnsson McCormick to correctly identify Josephine Guatarri

-March 2022: Updated by Rachel Mahre to state that video materials have been digitized and are accessible to patrons
+March 2022 - September 2025: Updated by Rachel Mahre to state that audiovisual materials have been digitized and are accessible to patrons

 March 2025: Updated by Anna Björnsson McCormick to reflect the rehousing of access copies